for Working with Velvet and Taffeta

 A tip sheet is included with every new order, but here are some frequently asked questions.

 CAUTION: The dyes for these fabrics are heat set.
-The dyed fabric especially velvet is not guaranteed tobe colorfast and reds are especially prone to slight bleeding, as are red wools.
+The dyed fabric especially velvet is not guaranteed to be colorfast and reds and deep violets are especially prone to slight bleeding, as are red wools.
 Spot clean or hand wash separately in cold water.
 Be careful pressing the velvet and taffeta as it can burn; use a pressing cloth on wrong side and start with medium heat, avoid or minimize steam.

 Q. How do I cut the velvet?
 Does it tear?